 4.3.3 Generation Dispatch Methodology for Planning Purposes

-In order to simulate the future market, the following methodology for generation dispatch has been adopted for building the Steady State Cases, with the exception of the HWLL case.
-The HWLL case build process is described separately below.
+In order to simulate the future market, the following methodology for generation dispatch has been adopted for building the Steady State Cases, with the exception of the HRML case.
+The HRML case build process is described separately below.
 Generation dispatch, as described below, is for planning and may not necessarily reflect the actual real-time dispatch.

 Existing and planned units owned by Non-Opt-In Entities (NOIE) are dispatched according to the NOIE dispatch spreadsheets submitted to ERCOT on a triannual basis; unless a NOIE requests that their units are to be dispatched according to the order that is described below or do not submit a NOIE dispatch.